-Description: The Celina Rotary Lighthouse is a unique light, not because of its age or history, but because of its location.
+Description: Celina Rotary Lighthouse is a unique light, not because of its age or history, but because of its location.
 While lighthouses are usually constructed to provide aid to vessels navigating dangerous open waters or shores, Celina stands on the west bank of Grand Lake St. Marys, a man-made lake near the city of Celina, Ohio.

 The area in and around Grand Lake St. Marys played an important role in developing the Northwest Territory, and consequently, the state of Ohio.
-In 1825 the Ohio Legislature approved funding for the construction of the Miami-Erie Canal, a 250-mile waterway that linked Lake Erie near Toledo to Cincinnati.
-Work on the canal was carried out over a twenty-year span from 1825 to 1845, and laborers were paid a whopping 30 cents a day, plus food, shelter, and whiskey.
+In 1825, the Ohio Legislature approved funding for the construction of the Miami-Erie Canal, a 250-mile waterway that linked Lake Erie near Toledo to Cincinnati.
+Work on the canal was carried out over a twenty-year span from 1825 to 1845, and laborers were paid a whopping thirty cents a day, plus food, shelter, and whiskey.
 Grand Lake St. Marys, along with two other reservoirs, was constructed to help maintain the required five-foot depth of the canal, to which it was connected by a three-mile feeder.
 The advent of the railroad brought an end to the canal system, and the last section was closed in 1929.

-Oil was discovered near Grand Lake St. Marys in the 1890s, and the lake was soon home to world’s first offshore oil well.
-The lake was dotted with oil derricks while the black gold was plentiful, but the only reminder of that era is a pile of rocks near the lakes center, which marks the spot of the last producing well.
+Oil was discovered near Grand Lake St. Marys in the 1890s, and the lake was soon home to the world’s first offshore oil well.
+The lake was dotted with oil derricks while the black gold was plentiful, but the only reminder of that era is a pile of rocks near the lake’s center, which marks the spot of the last producing well.

 At its completion in 1845, Grand Lake St. Marys was the largest man-made reservoir in the world, and it remained so until the construction of Hoover Dam and Lake Mead.
 Along with other canal feeder lakes in the state, this 13,500-acre reservoir was one of the first areas to be dedicated as an Ohio state park in 1949.

-The lake remains a popular attraction for fishermen, boaters, swimmers and campers.
-Many species of wildlife can be found on and around the reservoir and its wildlife refuge, including water birds, fox squirrel, mink, raccoon, beaver, coyote, white-tailed deer and the long-absent bald eagle.
+The lake remains a popular attraction for fishermen, boaters, swimmers, and campers.
+Many species of wildlife can be found on and around the reservoir and its wildlife refuge, including water birds, fox squirrel, mink, raccoon, beaver, coyote, white-tailed deer, and the long-absent bald eagle.

 Located in Celina, situated along the northwestern corner of Grand